solus-project/linux-steam-integration/TECHNICAL.md

         a false boolean value (no/false/off), then the startup will be modified to export the relevant `LD_PRELOAD` and `STEAM_RUNTIME` settings.

-        The default value of this variable is true.
+        The default value of this variable is `true`.

 `force-32bit = $boolean`